 Momiji, yes, it’s true. ♫

 Another anime I rewatched this year was Usagi Drop, or Englishly translated, Bunny Drop.
-And you can disagree with my interpretation of Rin and the title but, in the anime, Rin is not an actual rabbit rather she is simply just a sweet and sensitive girl with A LOT OF BAGGAGE.
-But don’t think that this anime is terribly depressing or that I think rabbits have baggage. :P On the other hand, it can be very uplifting and just like my earlier opinion of Fruits Basket, Usagi Drop is a must watch for anyone, anywhere really.
-This story not only focuses on a rather controversial issue, the plot can well be a universal one, but with a knack of portraying it in a very warm and friendly way along with the constant rabbit theme flying around.
+And you can disagree with my interpretation of Rin and the title but, in the anime, Rin is not an actual rabbit, rather she is just a sweet and sensitive girl with A LOT OF BAGGAGE.
+But don’t think that this anime is terribly depressing or that I think rabbits have baggage, Usagi Drop can be quite uplifting and is a must watch for anyone, anywhere really.
+This story not only focuses on a rather controversial issue, the plot can well be a universal one but it is portrayed in a very warm and friendly way along with the constant rabbit theme flying around.
 Because when I think of rabbits, I think of cute, I think of sensitive, and I think of Rin.
-From the animation, to the music, to the situation . . . the mere essence of the anime screams rabbit, and this cute little bunny is sure to win you over a thousand times.
-The only down part of the anime for me would be that the second time through isn’t as great as watching it for the first time and that the continuation of the story in the manga gets a little weird, which makes the anime adaptation a little misleading, so be warned.
+From the animation to the music, to the situation…the mere essence of the anime screams “fluffy,” and this cute little bunny is sure to win you over a thousand times.
+The only drawback of the anime for me would be that the second time through isn’t as great as watching it the first time and the continuation of the story in the manga gets a little weird so the anime adaptation can be a little misleading.
+You have been warned.